DBragz/BlueLoop/README.md

-# TikTok-style AT Protocol Video Platform
+# BlueLoop

-A video sharing platform built on Bluesky's AT Protocol, allowing users to share and discover short-form videos while leveraging the decentralized social network capabilities of the AT Protocol.
+A TikTok-style video sharing platform built on Bluesky's AT Protocol, allowing users to share and discover short-form videos while leveraging the decentralized social network capabilities of the AT Protocol.

 ## Features